mathetake/mathetake.github.io/content/posts/runtime-code-generation-in-go-part-1.md

 One thing you also notice is that the error says `unknown pc 0x1051c4000`.
 This is because the Go runtime is not aware of the machine code you generated, and it doesn't have the debug information for the machine code.

 Okay, how can we fix this?
-One of the smallest functions is the one just that returns, so let's write the machine code for that:
+One of the tiniest functions is the one just that returns, so let's write the machine code for that:

 ```diff
 --- a/codes/runtime_code_generation_in_go/main.go